telerik/ajax-docs/controls/editor/functionality/toolbars/buttons/add-your-own-buttons.md

 </telerik:RadEditor>
 ````

->note Note: More information on how to use ASP.NET 2.x Themes is available in[MSDN](http://msdn2.microsoft.com/en-us/library/wcyt4fxb(vs.80).aspx).
+>note Note: More information on how to use ASP.NET 2.x Themes is available in [MSDN](http://msdn2.microsoft.com/en-us/library/wcyt4fxb(vs.80).aspx).

 ## Declaring the custom CommandList that will be executed when the button is clicked:

 After adding the custom toolbar button(s) to the editor's toolbar, you should define their command.
-In your page with the editor (after the `<telerik:radeditor ...>` declaration),add the following:
+In your page with the editor (after the `<telerik:radeditor ...>` declaration), add the following:

 ````JavaScript
 Telerik.Web.UI.Editor.CommandList["Custom1"] = function (commandName, editor, args)